Junichiro Koizumi: Retirement

 Koizumi announced that he would step down from office in 2006, per LDP rules, and would not personally choose a successor as many LDP prime ministers have in the past.
 On 20 September 2006, Shinzo Abe was elected to succeed Koizumi as president of the LDP.
 Abe succeeded Koizumi as prime minister on 26 September 2006.

 Koizumi remained in the Diet through the administrations of Abe and Yasuo Fukuda, but announced his retirement from politics on 25 September 2008, shortly following the election of Taro Aso as prime minister.
 He retained his Diet seat until the next general election, when his son Shinjiro was elected into the same seat representing the Kanagawa 11th district in 2009.
-Koizumi supported Yuriko Koike in the LDP leadership election held earlier in September 2008, but Koike placed a distant third.
+Koizumi supported future Governor of Tokyo Yuriko Koike in the LDP leadership election held earlier in September 2008, but Koike placed a distant third.

 Since leaving office as prime minister, Koizumi has not granted a single request for an interview or television appearance, although he has given speeches and had private interactions with journalists.